 So you’ve been struggling with attention, have been procrastinating for years, maybe you lost your car keys or misplaced your wallet and you were late for that important meeting.
-You might have even forgot to pick up the kids once or twice.
+You might have even forgotten to pick up the kids once or twice.
 Your mind is racing, and you have no less than 10 things going through your head at the same time.
 You’re a busy person but you also at the same time seem to get nothing done.
 Your desk is a mess, and you can’t seem to come up with any organized solutions for your life or your business.
 Sound familiar?

 You finally decided to ask your doctor for some advice and your doctor suggested seeing an ADHD specialist.
 And you found out what you’ve been thinking for some time.
 You have ADHD and you now have an official ADHD diagnosis.

 First of all welcome to our tribe.
 I say this because so many adults struggle with various aspects of their life and even their business and are always asking that question- “What is wrong with me?”
 In many cases when you receive a diagnosis of ADHD it is a huge relief and answers many questions you may have been asking yourself for years.

 However, let’s make something very clear right now.
 There is absolutely nothing wrong with you.
 You and many others were just born with a different brain.
-Your wiring is different, you think different, in your brain processes information somewhat different than others without ADHD.
+Your wiring is different, you think differently, in your brain processes information somewhat differently than others without ADHD.
 Again, there is nothing wrong with you.

 My new video program is out!